Each year since 2002, the four New Jersey Electric Distribution Companies (EDCs) -

 After New Jersey implemented retail choice in August 1999, the state adopted a four-year transition period.
 During the first three years, (i.e., August 1, 1999 through July 31, 2002), the four New Jersey EDCs supplied those customers who did not switch to a competitive retailer through supply arrangements specified in restructuring settlements using pre-established rates or rate-making processes.

-For the fourth year of the transition, (i.e., August 1, 2002 through July 31, 2003), the EDCs proposed to procure supply for their BGS customers through a statewide auction.
+For the fourth year of the transition, the EDCs proposed to procure supply for their BGS customers through a statewide auction.
 The auction was designed to procure supply for BGS customers at a cost consistent with market conditions and would further the transition in New Jersey by providing an opportunity for energy trading and marketing companies to provide BGS supply.
 The New Jersey Board of Public Utilities (Board) approved the EDCs' proposal.
 In February 2002, the first BGS Auction was held and over twenty energy trading and marketing companies competed to provide full-requirements service to BGS customers.

 In July of each succeeding year, the EDCs have complied with the directives of the Board by filing a proposal to procure supply to meet BGS load.
-The EDCs each year have proposed a statewide auction process.
+The EDCs each year have proposed a statewide Auction Process.
 Other parties each year comment on the EDCs' proposal.
 After conducting hearings and reviewing comments from all interested parties, the Board makes a decision in late Fall.
 To date, the Board has approved the EDCs' Auction proposals.
 Bidders are qualified and registered for the Auctions through a two-part application process that starts in mid-December and ends in mid-January.
-Bidders that have completed the qualification and registration process can bid in the Auctions held in the first week of February.
+Bidders that have completed the qualification and registration process can bid in the Auctions held in early February.
 The Auction utilizes a descending clock auction format and bids are submitted online.
 Once the Auctions have concluded, the Board renders a decision on the Auction results within two business days.
 If the Board approves the Auction results, winning bidders have three business days to execute the standard statewide BGS Supplier Master Agreement and to post any required security.
-Supply years are now synchronized with the PJM planning year so that power flows from June 1st through May 31st of the following year.

 A simultaneous, multiple round, descending clock auction format has been used since the inception of the New Jersey BGS Auction.

 The Auction proceeds in rounds.
-In a round, the Auction Manager announces a price for each EDC.
-Bidders bid by providing the number of tranches that they are willing to serve for each EDC at the prices announced by the Auction Manager.
+In a round, the Auction Manager announces a price for each product.
+A product is either the BGS-CIEP Load or BGS-RSCP Load for an EDC.
+Bidders bid by providing the number of tranches that they are willing to serve for each product at the prices announced by the Auction Manager.
 No bidder can bid and win more tranches than the load cap, which is established either on a statewide or on an EDC-specific basis.
-If the total number of tranches bid is greater than the number of tranches needed for an EDC, the price for that product is reduced for the next round.
+If the total number of tranches bid is greater than the number of tranches needed for a product, the price for that product is reduced for the next round.
 Bidders are provided with the next round prices and a measure of excess supply remaining in the Auction.
 In the next round, bidders are given an opportunity to bid again.

 The Auction is called a descending clock auction because prices "tick down" throughout the Auction, starting high and being reduced gradually until the supply bid is just sufficient to meet the load to be procured.
 Prices that tick down in a round decrease by a decrement; a decrement is a given percentage of the previous price.
 Bidders holding the final bids when the Auction closes are the winners.